bianca9901/zen-zone/README.md

 I used information and code about flexbox from [W3schools](https://www.w3schools.com/css/css3_flexbox.asp)

 For the contact form I used the template for Love Running from [Code Institute](https://codeinstitute.net/)

+For the footer that was bugging I used tips from [Materialize css](https://materializecss.com/footer.html)

 ### Media